 Fusion Server should not normally be shut down, but if the server needs to be shutdown for a power outage or if operating system updates necessitate a restart, you will want to know how to shut Fusion Server down properly.

 There is nothing special about the way Fusion Server (or any of our products) are installed.
 No registry settings are changed and no extra files are placed outside the Fusion folder.
-To uninstall Fusion Server, simply find the Fusion Server folder (it will be inside the Applications folder which is just inside the Fusion folder) and delete it.
+To uninstall Fusion Server, simply find the Fusion Server folder (it will be inside the Applications folder which is just inside the Fusion folder in Program Files) and delete it.
 Then delete the shortcut from the Desktop.

-If you want to uninstall everything related to Fusion, you can just trash the entire Fusion folder and the shortcuts on the Desktop.
+If you want to uninstall everything related to Fusion, you can just trash the entire Fusion folder in Program Files and ProgramDaata and the shortcuts on the Desktop.
 But beware that this also trashes the data file!

-Within the Fusion folder is a folder named Backup.
-Every night at 10:00 Fusion makes a backup of the datafile and places it in this folder.
+Within the Fusion folder (the one inside ProgramData) is a folder named Backup.
+Every night Fusion makes a backup of the datafile and places it in this folder.
 We call this the primary backup.
 By default, Fusion will keep the last 30 backups in this folder and each backup consists of two files: one for the datafile and one for the log file.

 Fusion Server also provides the ability to automatically copy the backup files to other locations.
 We call these secondary backups.
 You add secondary locations by clicking the Options button in Fusion Server’s task bar and selecting Secondary Backup Paths.
 You can add multiple paths here.
 We recommend at least one secondary backup be placed on an external drive and another placed on a network shared drive or some other shared space on a computer located in another building.